thiagu-raju/ops-compose/README.md

 ### Upgrading or switching version

+To make updates to our services, we implement a basic strategy that allows us to do it with **zero-downtime** whenever possible.
+Thanks to our **gateway**, we can scale the services and load a new container with the new image while the **load balancer** sends requests to both services for x time until we finally remove the old service leaving the new container.

 You can upgrade your Turnly instances by using the following command:

 > 💡 TIP: The infrastructure services are not restarted by default.